borud/dbx/README.md

 ## Open

 The primary tool provided here is for opening databases and applying migrations.
 Note that we do not bother with *down* migrations.
 We only support *up* migrations.
+You

 You can use this to open databases like so: